rndmcnlly/brace/README.md

 Collect your OpenAI credentials (e.g. `OPENAI_AI_KEY`) into `openai.env`.
 This file is read when stack starts up.

 For test deployments:
-- Run `WEBUI_AUTH=false docker compose up -d` (This will bypass the authentication system in OWUI, allowing password-less login as a single admin user.)
+- Run `docker compose up owui -d` (This brings up only the chat service, not the reverse proxy to put all this stuff on one domain.)

 For production deployments:
 - Run `docker compose up -d`